-Ramadan came and passed by.
-Some of us could make the most of it while some us wished Ramadan would have been our guest for a bit longer.
+Ramadan came and passed by so fast.
+Some of us couldn't make the most of it while some us wished Ramadan would have been our guest for a bit longer.
 Allah being our creator knows us the best.
-To help us and keep us motivated throughout the year and not just for a month, Allah has designated special importance to different times of the year.
-And now we have entered one of those months – The Month of Dhul Hijjah
+To help us and keep us motivated throughout the year and not just for a month, Allah has designated special importance to different times of the year like checkpoints that will continue to help boost us.
+Now, we have entered one of those months – The Month of Dhul Hijjah.

 “By the Dawn;

+Ibn Abbas, Ibn al-Zubayr, Mujahid and others of the earlier and later generations said that this refers to the first ten days of Dhul-Hijjah [Tafseer Ibn Katheer].
 Generally whenever someone swears per something that thing is deemed very important.
-Here we have Allah himself, the greatest and mightiest swearing by the ten nights.
+Here we have Allah Himself, the greatest and mightiest King of Kings swearing by the ten nights.
 The importance and the rewards with it have to be so great that one can only imagine.

 So how exactly can we maximize and utilize these 10 days?
 Here are a few things that are highly recommended to do:

 You know when you visit some big person and ask for help and they say don’t worry, I’m gonna sort you out or take care of your need.
 You know without a doubt that even though the person did not specify how, but it's going to be something great.
 Keeping that in mind we see how Allah, the All Mighty, the All-Powerful, the Most Giving and the Most Merciful speaks about fasting.

 Allah says in a hadith qudsi, “All the deeds of the son of Adam are for him, except fasting, which is for Me and I shall reward for it.”’
 [Bukhari]